Kplasma/Snake-and-ladder/README.md

-# Snake and Ladder Game
+# Text -based Snake and Ladder Game
 This is a simple Snake and Ladder game implemented in Python using loops and the random module.

 ## How to Play